 8. Communicate with patients regarding history of abuse and trauma

 9. Appropriately refer patients who need additional psychologic/psychiatric intervention

 We always want to hear from those interested in hosting our courses.
 We work with healthcare organizations of all types, sizes, and locations.
 Please, Contact us about Hosting Meditation for Patients and Providers or any other course!

-A fantistic course to gain a personal in speetion create bounding and gain tool to help your patients, help themselves, all were learning to help yourself too!
+A fantastic course to gain personal introspection, create boundaries, and gain tools to help your patients help themselves.
+All while learning to help yourself too!